flex

 queries to @container

-class is now specifically used for that purpose.
+class is now exclusively used for that purpose.
 See container query powered layouts.

 The centered layout wrapper